DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### Update a partnership with a new delivery partner

-Providers can update a partnership with new delivery partner details for a given cohort.
+Update an existing partnership with new delivery partner details for a given cohort.

-Update existing partnership details by using the endpoint:

 ```
  PUT /api/v3/partnerships/ecf/{id}
 ```

+An example request body is listed below.
 Request bodies must include a new value for the `delivery_partner_id` attribute.
 If unsure, providers can [find delivery partner IDs](LINK NEEDED).

-An example request body is listed below.

 {inset-text}Note, providers can only update partnerships where the `status` attribute is `active`.
 Any requests to update `challenged` partnerships will return an error.
 [Find out more about partnership statuses.](LINK NEEDED).{/inset-text}